 - Started work on a joint protocol to deal with the identification, handling and disclosure of third party material.
 This will be published by March 2018. - Developed a modernised interface to sections of the CPS case management system to make it easier for all users to find, sort and classify evidential material.
 Roll-out will commence in February 2018. - Reviewed the police HOLMES computer system to ensure it allows for the correct handling, storage and disclosure of sensitive material. - Developed a business case for funding, and started design activities, for a police Digital Evidential Transfer System (DETS).
-This will be a single national repository for digital material seized by the police.
+This will be a single national repository for multimedia seized by the police.
+This is expected to begin with pilots in 2018 and be fully live nationally in 2020.